If you don’t see your preferred webhook provider, you can request support for it.

 3. Configure HubSpot to send webhooks

-HubSpot can send webhook requests to your app when events occur in your account.
-You can use an automation workflow (HubSpot Pro or developer account) or an app in HubSpot Developers.
-The following uses an automation workflow:- Sign in to HubSpot and, if you have multiple accounts, open a Pro or App test account.
+HubSpot can send webhook requests to your app from an automation workflow (HubSpot Pro or developer account) or from an app in HubSpot Developers.
+The following uses an automation workflow.
+Follow HubSpot’s documentation for using webhooks in workflows, add a Send a webhook action, and set the following:- Method:

 Run webhooks with HubSpot and ngrok